-A carefully produced avocado oil will be high in phytosterols like beta-sitosterol that may reduce LDL cholesterol levels.
+A carefully produced avocado oil will be high in phytosterols like beta-sitosterol that can reduce LDL cholesterol levels.

-4. Made from the Best Avocados
+4. Made from Hass Avocados

-Avohass is pressed from Hass avocados and apparently has the equivalent of 12 to 14 large Hass in each bottle.
-If you’ve ever tried Hass avocados before you’ll know why they are considered the richest tasting and best variety.
+Avohass is pressed from Hass avocados and has the equivalent of 12 to 14 large avos in each bottle.
+If you’ve ever tried Hass before you’ll know why they are considered the richest tasting avocado variety.

 5. Superior Taste

-Where to Get the Best Avocado Oil in California
+Where to Get the Best Avocado Oil

-While the highest quality is rarely the cheapest, avocado oil is one of those unusual products that is both incredibly good for you and something you’ll really look forward to using.
+While the highest quality is rarely cheap, avocado oil is one of those unusual products that is both incredibly good for you and something you’ll really look forward to using.

 If you can, I think it’s worth getting the best avocado oil brand you can afford.
 I’ve tried many others but Avohass is the one I choose for my kitchen.